 For the sake of this study, let’s say for both the cost of a wedding and the cost of an elopement, you spend about $1800, which includes domestic US flights, few nights of lodging, and a rental car.

 The amazing thing about elopements is that they go against wedding industry expectations.
 They are inherently rule-breaking events, which is one of the things I find so amazing about them, and why I specialize in documenting them.

-Because of this, how much an elopement day costs is truly up to you and what you value.
+Because of this, how much it costs to elope is truly up to you and what you value.
 You should never feel pressured to purchase something you don’t want.
 The top piece of advice I give to couples I work with when they’re unsure of how to budget for their elopement is to pick the 3 most important parts of their elopement day.
 It’s a little something I call the “Elopement 3.”

-Those three things, whether it’s your elopement photography, elopement attire, or whatever else are the things you can give yourself permission to splurge on.
+Those three things — whether it’s your elopement photography, elopement attire, or whatever else — are the things you can give yourself permission to splurge on.
 And the rest?
 Get crafty.
 Get creative.
-But don’t feel like you have to dedicate a large sum of your budget to them.
+But don’t feel like you need to dedicate a large sum of your budget to them.
 The “Elopement 3” should make up the majority of your cost to elope.
 Everything else is just a plus.

 Remember: this is your elopement day.
 You get to define how it looks.
-But if you want a final dollar value of what an example elopement could cost in a place like Colorado, compared to a wedding out here (specifically, at a mountain venue), you’d be looking at the final tally below.
+But if you want a final dollar value for how much it costs to elope in a place like Colorado, compared to a wedding out here (specifically, at a mountain venue), you’d be looking at the final cost tally below.
 Pretty big difference, huh?